ministryofjustice/modernisation-platform-environments/terraform/environments/performance-hub/README.md

 ### **Services consumed by this:**

 The Performance Hub periodically performs automatic overnight data imports of data dropped into an Analyical Platform bucket.
-This is done via the [data-engineering-exports](https://github.com/moj-analytical-services/data-engineering-exports/blob/main/push_datasets/prison_performance.yaml) service (note this is held in the `moj-analytical-services` GitHub organisation).
+This is done via the [data-engineering-exports](https://github.com/moj-analytical-services/data-engineering-exports/blob/main/push_datasets/) service (for example `prison_incidents.yaml`, `prison_performance.yaml`).
+Note this is held in the `moj-analytical-services` GitHub organisation.

 There are "manual" alternatives to this if it fails - users can upload data into the application directly.